yantar92/CNT-pore-filling/README.md

 **Equilibrium detection:** The simulation monitors the filling‑fraction slope over a moving window (default 10 000 samples).
 When the slope falls below `1×10⁻⁵` per MC step and at least 10 000 MC steps have been performed, the run is considered to have reached equilibrium and stops early.

-# Motivation and physical background

-    data

 # License and citation

 This software is provided under the MIT License.
-If you use this code in your research, please cite the underlying physics background and acknowledge the authors.
+If you use this code in your research, please acknowledge the authors.